 Access to Health Records

-This factsheet looks at your right to see your health records.
+This section looks at your right to see your health records and how to do this.
 It explains what to do if you think the information on your health records is wrong.
-On this page, when we say ‘record’ or ‘records’, we mean your health record.
+In this section, when we say ‘record’ or ‘records’, we mean your health record.

 - When an NHS professional sees you, they will update your record with information about your illness and treatment.